Turfdom by Sheryl Maree Reily

 Art for Peat

-The Peatland Project includes many arts-based activities and programs that bring peatlands to the hearts and minds of all.
+The 2021 Peatland Project included many arts-based activities and programs that brought peatlands to the hearts and minds of all.

-Bunnell Street Arts Center is delighted to collaborate with Homer Drawdown and the Pratt Museum to present art programs which elevate the importance of peatlands for planetary sustainability.
-Art for Peat includes a residency, an exhibit and a mural project.
+Bunnell Street Arts Center was delighted to collaborate with Homer Drawdown and the Pratt Museum to present art programs which elevate the importance of peatlands for planetary sustainability.
+Art for Peat included a residency, an exhibit and a mural project.

 Art for Peat Artist in Residence 2021: